 - Installation is just as important as the furnace brand or manufacturer

 - High-efficiency is key (don’t bother with “mid-efficiency” furnaces.
 If you can even find them, they’re not much cheaper and are much more wasteful)

 - Go for quality AND value.
-Get a solid furnace at reasonable prices by reputable manufacturers like Goodman.
+Get a solid furnace at reasonable prices: see the Best Furnaces here

 - Enlist the help of a local expert (ask for a free consultation and estimate!)